planet-community/planet-devices-wiki-prs/wiki/Rooting-the-Astro.md

     - Wait for that to finish, then disconnect.
 7. **Boot the Astro** back up.
 8. **Install the full Magisk app** from the stub present in the app drawer, and hide root if necessary.

+## Unlocked bootloader warning/prompt

+After rooting, a warning/prompt is added to the boot screen in tiny writing.
+You'll always have to press the power button within 5 seconds of the prompt to continue booting.

+The prompt reads:

+> dm-verity corruption
+>
+> Your device is corrupt.
+> It can't be trusted and may not work properly.
+> Press power button to continue.
+> Or, device will power off in 5s.

+The device will continuously boot loop this screen until you react.

+Once you press the power button, the text changes to:

+> Orange State
+>
+> Your device has been unlocked and cannot be trusted
+> Your device will boot in 5 seconds